timothypholmes/gmailUpdate/README.md

 ## gmailUpdate.py
 This script updates the number of emails in your gmail account using a raspberry pi GPIO pins, a 74HC595 shift register, and displays new emails on a 7 segment display.

+## gmail python library
+This project uses the gmail library from charlierguo which can be found [here](https://github.com/charlierguo/gmail).
+This can also be obtained using the command below,

+'''
+git clone git://github.com/charlierguo/gmail.git
+'''

 ### Automize the script on the raspberry pi to run every minute.